intentrai/IntentR/README.md

 UbeCode is built around SAWai (Scaled Agile With AI)—an evolution of scaled agile practices specifically designed for AI-amplified software development.

-SAWai is based on several core principles:
+### What is SAWai
-Specification-first development
+SAWai (Scaled Agile With AI) is an evolution of traditional scaled agile frameworks designed specifically for AI-assisted development.
+Key principles:

-When AI can generate implementation rapidly, the quality of vision, ideation, and specification becomes the dominant success factor.
+**SAWai (Scaled Agile With AI)** is an evolution of traditional scaled agile frameworks designed specifically for AI-assisted development.
+Key principles:

-A structured, four-phase workflow
+- **Specification-First**: With AI accelerating code generation, the bottleneck shifts to specification quality.
+SAWai emphasizes thorough Vision, Ideation, and Storyboarding before implementation.
-SAWai formalizes the lifecycle of software intent and delivery into four explicit phases:
+- **Four-Phase Workflow**:
-Specification — Define what to build (Vision, Themes, Ideation, Storyboarding) Definition — Define the scope (Capabilities, Epics) Design — Define how it looks and behaves (UI assets, frameworks, styles) Execution — Build and run (System, Code, Runtime) Capability-driven hierarchy
+  1. **SPECIFICATION** - Define what to build (Vision & Themes, Ideation, Storyboard)
-SAWai simplifies traditional agile hierarchies by treating capabilities as the primary unit of intent, with epics representing scoped delivery and implementation details serving as execution specifications.
+  2. **DEFINITION** - Define the scope (Capabilities, Epics)
-AI-amplified delivery with governance
+  3. **DESIGN** - Define how it looks (UI Assets, Framework, Styles)
-AI is not an add-on tool, but a governed participant in the development process, guided by explicit principles, constraints, and traceability back to the capabilities it affects.
+  4. **EXECUTION** - Build and run (System, Code, Run)
-Existing tools struggle to support this model because they are artifact-centric—tickets, boards, files, and pipelines—rather than capability-centric.
+- **AI-Amplified Delivery**: Traditional sprint velocities are superseded by AI-assisted generation, making well-defined requirements the primary success factor.
-UbeCode exists to provide a unified, open-source platform that operationalizes SAWai by making capabilities the first-class abstraction that connects specification, design, delivery, collaboration, and AI governance in a single, coherent system.
+- **Simplified Hierarchy**: Capabilities → Epics (Features merged into Epics, Stories become implementation specs)

 ## Quick Start